 As part of BNL's Environmental Management System, the Laboratory has implemented a number of pollution prevention activities that are designed to protect groundwater resources (see Chapter 2).
-BNL has established a work control program that requires all experiments and industrial operations be reviewed to determine the potential impacts of these activities on the environment.
-This program enables BNL to integrate pollution prevention and waste minimization, resource conservation, and compliance into planning and decision-making.
+BNL has established a work control program that requires the assessment of all experiments and industrial operations to determine their potential impact on the environment.
+The program enables BNL to integrate pollution prevention and waste minimization, resource conservation, and compliance into planning and decision-making.
 Efforts have been implemented to achieve or maintain compliance with regulatory requirements and to implement best management practices designed to protect groundwater (see Chapter 3).
-Examples include upgrading underground storage tanks (USTs), closing cesspools, and adding engineered controls (e.g., barriers to prevent rainwater infiltration that could move contaminants out of the soil and into groundwater) and administrative controls (e.g., reducing the toxicity and volume of chemicals in use or storage).
+Examples include upgrading underground storage tanks, closing cesspools, and adding engineered controls (e.g., barriers to prevent rainwater infiltration that could move contaminants out of the soil and into groundwater) and administrative controls (e.g., reducing the toxicity and volume of chemicals in use or storage).
 Samples from groundwater monitoring wells are used to confirm that these controls are working.